techleadhd/milliontoken/index.md

   <meta name="twitter:image" content="https://raw.githubusercontent.com/techleadhd/milliontoken/gh-pages/coin.png" />
 </head>
 <img src="https://raw.githubusercontent.com/techleadhd/milliontoken/gh-pages/coin.png" width="100" height="100">
+<H2>The Crypto Moonshot of 2021</h2>
 🌕 Million is a decentralized digital currency pegged to a minimum value of 1.00 $USDC with a fixed-supply of 1,000,000 tokens, for a total market cap of 1,000,000+ $USDC.
-Million Token was founded by [TechLead](http://youtube.com/techlead), an ex-Google / ex-Facebook tech lead with over 1,000,000 subscribers on YouTube (as a millionaire).
+Million Token was founded by the ex-Google / ex-Facebook [TechLead](http://youtube.com/techlead) with over 1,000,000 subscribers on YouTube (as a millionaire).

 <h4>
   <B>Buy Million Token: